 Another reason Japanese people might have a higher life expectancy is the large amount of tea and other healthy Japanese beverages they drink.
 Lucky for you, you can easily recreate these Japanese drinks at home!

 Matcha is a green tea made from a powder of specially grown and processed green tea leaves.
 It is a Japanese drink you can make at home.
-It’s said they have enormous health benefits—it is rich in fiber, has beneficial antioxidants, boosts metabolism, helps calm one’s mind and more.
+It’s said they have enormous health benefits—it is rich in fibre, has beneficial antioxidants, boosts metabolism, helps calm one’s mind, and more.
 If you have matcha powder, add some into your latte to have a delicious matcha latte.

 Sencha

 If you find matcha too bitter, then try out another green tea, sencha, which is the typical green tea often served in Japanese restaurants.
-It has a lighter taste than matcha, and has a sweeter aftertaste.
+It has a lighter taste than matcha and a sweeter aftertaste.
 Sencha, similar to matcha, has health benefits such as anti-ageing properties and antibacterial properties.

 Hojicha